malukenho/mcbumpface/README.md

 }
 ```

-After a `composer update`, composer  have installed version `^1.0.4`, so
+If composer has installed version `^1.0.4`, after running `composer mcbumpface` my `composer.json` will looks like the
-my `composer.json` will looks like the following:
+following:

 ###### composer.json (after)